 Which investment strategy should you select?

 The way your super is invested will impact the level of super you have on retirement.
 Most funds offer a range of underlying investment choices.
-Active Super for instance, provides four main choices – from high growth to balanced growth.
+Active Super for instance, provides four main choices – from high growth to conservative.

 Adding a bit extra